 #1 Navigation: Keep it very simple

 It is important that your site's navigation keeps in minds your target audience and what action you want them to take.
-Based on your goals, you need to design a navigation hierarchy accordingly.
+Based on your goals, you need best website builder for small business.
 Millennials are often known for their multi-tasking skills and keep many browser tabs open at any given point of time.
 They prefer clean over clutter and tend to appreciate web interfaces that are easy to navigate, intuitive, and render well on mobile devices.

 Complexity scares them away and Millennials conveniently pass over areas that appear to be cumbersome and difficult-to-use.
 They don't like to read tons of data stacked on the site or hunt for information which is buried under layers of navigation.
 If your website has complex navigation, use information hierarchies that keep content within two to three layers of homepage.
 Utilize navigation bars that allows users to easily slide onto the page and explore different areas of the site.

 Design your website responsively.
 When your target audience is the Millennial generation, responsive website is the best way to reach your audience who access the web through their mobile devices at an increasingly high rate.
 So think responsive and be agile.